Foundation / Corporation

 The goal of the People of Color Fund grant program is to help people of color in Maine to achieve greater equity by:

-- Investing in the development of existing, new, and emerging leadership
+- Investing in existing, new, and emerging leadership and nonprofit organizations

 The People of Color Fund has three focus areas.
 While applications for other projects will be accepted and reviewed, the committee will give priority to the areas of interest listed below when awarding grants.

-- Health: Thanks to support from the Maine Health Access Foundation to address health disparities in Maine, the People of Color Fund will award funding (maximum grant of $7,500) to support projects that:
+Thanks to support from the Maine Health Access Foundation to address health disparities in Maine, the People of Color Fund will award funding to support projects that: